refena/refena/refena/README.md

 ## Providers

 There are many types of providers.
-Each one has its own purpose.

-The most important ones are `Provider`, `NotifierProvider`, and `ReduxProvider` because they are the most flexible.
+Choose the right one for your use case.

 | Provider                 | Usage                 | Notifier API   | Can `watch`\* | Has `family`\* |
 |--------------------------|-----------------------|----------------|---------------|----------------|